atoms-ufrj/playmol/docs/commands.md

 **Description**:

-This command defines a variable whose value (a character string) is intended to be substituted in forthcoming commands.
+This command defines a variable whose value (a character string) is intended for substitution in forthcoming commands.

 The parameter _variable_ the must be a single character string containing only letters (A-Z or a-z),